hoanghl/hoanghl.github.io/content/data-world/menu-planner-1/index.md

 +++
-title = "Menu planner - When demand forecasting meets recommendation \n Part 1 - The tool, the system design and the data" date = 2025-06-27 description = " "
+title = "Menu planner - When demand forecasting meets recommendation | Part 1 - The business, the system design and the data" date = 2025-06-27 description = " "
 draft = true